Thillana Thillana: Plot

 The movie deals with a young college boy named Bobby, trying to find his hidden lover.
-He mistakes for Malavika to be his lover who has been giving a couple of letter and phone calls and falls in love with her.
+He mistakes for Malavika to be his lover, who has been giving a couple of letter and phone calls, and falls in love with her.
 The movie continues as Bobby does various things to impress her.

-Bobby (Krishna), Govind (Harisri Asokan) and Asokan (Navas) are students and stay together along with Ujvalan (Jagathy Sreekumar), their cook.
-Nandana (Joe Mol) and Malavika (Kaveri) are their college mates.
-Nandana likes Bobby but she does not reveal it to him and makes anonymous calls and sends cards.
-But Bobby misunderstands Malavika to be his secret lover and to find out the truth Bobby dresses as a girl Srilakshmi and enters Malavika?s hostel.
+Bobby, Govind and Asokan are students and they stay together with Ujvalan, their cook.
+Vandana and Malavika are their college mates.
+Vandana likes Bobby but she does not reveal it to him and makes anonymous calls and sends cards.
+But Bobby misunderstands Malavika to be his secret lover and to find out the truth Bobby dresses as a girl Srilakshmi and enters Malavika's hostel.
 He succeeds in sharing a room with Malavika and soon they become friends.
 Malavika takes Lakshmi home and introduces her to brother Prakash.
 Lakshmi starts telling Malavika about Bobby and soon she falls in love with him.
 But all plans go haywire at a fashion parade where Bobby is exposed.
 Suresh Gopi who is the chief guest at the function intervenes and all problems are sorted out.